esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 > This is one of my favorite tools for checking the structure of a page.
 Ideally, browsers would build this tooling feature in for us.
 But for now, this classic add-on is very helpful.

 🚨 **Note about the tool:** 🚨
+> Note: you may encounter issues with Web Developer Toolbar occasionally where headings are shown even though they aren’t readable with Assistive Technologies.
+For example, content marked with `aria-hidden="true"` or as part of Web Components templates may be listed even though they shouldn’t.
+Be sure to test in a screen reader to verify user impact before filing any issues stemming from this tool!

 ## Useful resources